Gyan1000/MILESTONE-2/MileStone-2/PROJECT-1/BlogAssignment/README.md

 # PWSkills Blog

-This applicatio will allow users to add their own blogs and read any existing blog posts.
+This applicatio allows users to add their own blogs and read any existing blog posts.

 ##### You can share any topic related to your professional and personal life with the topic's title and description.